• Skip to primary navigation

 • To make the crispy nori: using your hands, crumble the nori sheet into 2-inch pieces.
 Dip each one in water for 2-3 seconds and transfer to a plate lined with a kitchen paper towel to remove excess moisture.

-• Heat the ¼ cup of oil in a small skillet or saucepan over low-medium heat.
-Once hot, carefully add the crumbled nori to the hot oil and fry for 3-5 seconds, or until crispy.
+• Heat the 1/4 cup of oil in a small skillet or saucepan over low-medium heat.
+Once hot, carefully add the crumbled nori to the hot oil and fry for 3-5 seconds or until crispy.
 Use a slotted spoon or a fork to remove the nori from the oil.
-Transfer to a plate lined with kitchen paper towel to remove excess oil.
+Transfer to a plate lined with a kitchen paper towel to remove excess oil.

 • Add the edamame and the crispy nori to the fried rice and give it a stir to combine.
 Serve immediately!